Richardinho/blog-posts/kara-erickson-review.md

 The @Self decorator is necessary so that we don't look beyond the local element injector for the NgControl instance.

-However, now that we are injecting NgControl, we can have a circular dependency because NgControl, (or rather the instances of it, e.g. NgModel), is injecting both `NG_VALUE_ACCESSOR` and `NG_VALIDATOR`, therefore we need to not provide these in our component.
+However, now that we are injecting `NgControl`, we can have a circular dependency because `NgControl`, (or rather the instances of it, e.g. `NgModel`), is injecting both `NG_VALUE_ACCESSOR` and `NG_VALIDATOR`, therefore we need to not provide these in our component.
 This means we have to manually "wire" our component up with the Angular Forms API and add validators to it.

 ```
 constructor(@Self() public controlDir: NgControl) {